 First, coaching and training as an event doesn’t work.
 According to the forgetting curve theory within 24 hours, they have forgotten an average of 70 percent of new information, and within a week, forgetting claims an average of 90 percent of it.

 Second, if you expect self-service training and coaching to work for reps, their cognitive bias make it nearly impossible to accurately self assess where their shortcomings are.

 What to do about it: Get an objective and scientific assessment of your sales teams and use that to identify the gaps in skills and behaviors that your buyers want from your sales people.
 Use that insight to create a customized training and coaching program for the team that addresses those gaps and measure it against sales results.
 Have the individual sales people develop their own personalized individual action plans and train managers on how to use those to continuously train and coach their team.

 For more on what a customized training and coaching program looks like, check out this eGuide.

-This is the short list, for more sales practices that do more harm than good, join me in this session on The Sales Experts Channel.
+This is the short list, for more sales practices that do more harm than good, check out this recorded session I hosted on The Sales Experts Channel.